jschneier/django-storages/docs/backends/amazon-S3.rst

 ``AWS_S3_ENCRYPTION`` (optional; default is ``False``)
     Enable server-side file encryption while at rest.

+.. deprecated:: 1.9

+   Support for this top level setting is deprecated.
+The functionality is still available by setting ServerSideEncryption=AES256 in AWS_S3_OBJECT_PARAMETERS.

 ``AWS_S3_FILE_OVERWRITE`` (optional: default is ``True``)
     By default files with the same name will overwrite each other.
 Set this to ``False`` to have extra characters appended.